alimr70/fwd-scholarship-landingpage-participation/README.md

 # Landing Page Project

-## FWD Web Development in corporation with Udacity
+## FWD Web Development incorporation with Udacity

-This is my partipation of the first project.
+This project is my participation in the first project.